 My other big piece of advice for anyone coming to China is: If you see something you want to eat, eat it now!
 Don’t think you’ll go back to that shop next week and it will be there still.
 It might be gone.

 Tomatoes.
-During the lockdown that was the food item that I was missing.
+During the lockdown that was the food item that I was missing the most.
 Big tomatoes, baby tomatoes, especially if I can pick them out one by one.

 One of the things I like about the fresh produce markets here is that you can pick up and look at every single thing that you are going to buy.
 I love tomatoes.
 I eat them like apples.